 Requesting to increase your limits will direct you to at least one of the two options:

-1. Contact via phone – You will be presented with a number to call and with a one-time passcode to enter for verification.
+1. Contact via phone – You will be presented with a number to call and a one-time passcode to enter for verification.

 2. Contact via text – There you could write an application explaining why you would like to request a limits increase

-If you choose the call, which is the recommended option, you will be asked to give some personal & business information about you and your store, like your email address, business address, what kind of items are you selling and where do you get them from among other questions.
+If you choose the call, which is the recommended option, you will be asked to give some personal & business information about you and your store, like your email address, business address, what kind of items are you selling, and where you get them from among other questions.
 They are basically trying to verify your identity and make sure you’re not selling anything prohibited and that your suppliers are reliable.

-Take into account that if you haven’t produced your first sale, or yet to reach that initial limit, there’s a good chance you will be denied.
+Take into account that if you haven’t produced your first sale, or have yet to reach that initial limit, there’s a good chance you will be denied.
 Worry not, despite what some would think, nothing stops you from calling again after a day or two.

 In the case you already have an established account with bigger limits and a selling record, you can contact eBay using the same way, identify yourself as that account holder and ask to link the new store to it, or by clicking on the request button.

 However, there are some qualifications to which eBay pay attention in reviewing your request: